oroinc/documentation/user_guide/system_entities_leads.rst

 *Leads by Date*
 ^^^^^^^^^^^^^^^

-This is a simple but useful report with which you can see how many leads were created at a specific date for all of your channels.
+This is a simple but useful report with which you can see how many leads were created on a specific date for all of your channels.

 To see the report go to *Reports and Segments --> Reports --> Leads --> Leads By Date*